Bicausal optimal transport for SDEs with irregular coefficients: Discontinuous drift with exponential growth

 Given that $\tilde b$ also satisfies the exponential growth condition \eqref{eq:exp-growth-transformed}, we can follow the proofs of \citet[Lemma 3.4, Theorem 3.5]{Hu96} to prove the bounds \eqref{eq:one-step-error-exp} and \eqref{eq:exp-b-bound}.
-We note that \citet{Hu96} assumes that the coefficients $(\tilde b, \tilde \sigma)$ are continuously differentiable, but an inspection of the proofs reveals that no such assumptions are necessary; in particular, absolute continuity of $\tilde b$ is sufficient for the fundamental theorem of calculus to hold. \end{proof}
+We note that \citet{Hu96} assumes that the coefficients $(\tilde b, \tilde \sigma)$ are continuously differentiable, but an inspection of the proofs reveals that no such assumptions are necessary; in particular, \Cref{lem:transformed-coefficients} shows that the fundamental theorem of calculus holds. \end{proof}

 We now prove our existence and uniqueness result, following the proof of \citep[Theorem 2.6]{LeSz17}.

 \begin{theorem} Suppose that the coefficients $(b, \sigma)$ satisfy \Cref{ass:growth-disc}.
 Then there exists a unique strong solution $X$ of \eqref{eq:sde} with coefficients $(b, \sigma)$ and initial condition $X_0 = x_0 \in \R$.
 Moreover, for any $p \geq 1$, there exists a constant $C(p, T) > 0$ such that